jon9595/incident_accident/README.md

 a WAR file.
 The mizzrec-api project contains the business layer and data layer.
 This project is built as a JAR and included in the WAR with all of the other dependencies.
 The deploy folder contains the libraries, artifacts, and scripts necessary to install the application onto a fresh server install.

+### Developer Tools ###
+The Vagrant tool sets up a database server that is accessible from MySQL Workbench or through PhpMyAdmin using the root username and password provided in the ```bootstrap.sh``` file.
+Development of the code was performed using the [Spring Tool Suite](https://spring.io/tools) and the Gradle Plugin in STS.
+To get started simply clone this project into your workstation, start STS, import the project through Gradle, and start coding.
+I installed a local tomcat7 instance on my development machine and pointed the datasource to the IP Address of the database (which in this case is found in the vagrantfile).

+### Database connection configuration ###
+Configuration information for the database and security access is found in the context.xml file in the META-INF folder of the forms-web project.
+It is suggested to change the password prior to deploying to the production environment.

 ## Vagrant ##
 To assist with getting a development environment up quickly, this project uses [Vagrant](https://www.vagrantup.com) to create a virtual machine to house the database server.